CrunchyData/pg_eventserv/README.md

 ### Client Side

-Once the service running, you need a client to attach a web socket to it.
+Once the service is running, you need a client to attach a web socket to it.
 You can use the built-in viewer at `http://localhost:7700/` for testing, but you will eventually need to build one into your client application.

 Here is a very simple Javascript client, for example.